DCS-gRPC/rust-server/README.md

   -- the port to listen on
   port = 50051,

-  -- whether debug logging is enabeld or not debug = false,
+  -- whether debug logging is enabled or not debug = false,
 }
 ```